kitschpatrol/yanki/readme.md

 The excellent [unified](https://unifiedjs.com) / [remark](https://remark.js.org) / [rehype](https://github.com/rehypejs/rehype) libraries are used extensively to traverse and render the underlying Markdown ASTs.

-[Anki-Connect](https://ankiweb.net/shared/info/2055492159) provides access to Anki's database.
+[AnkiConnect](https://ankiweb.net/shared/info/2055492159) provides access to Anki's database.

-For type safety, access to Anki-Connect is managed through my wrapper library, [yanki-connect](https://github.com/kitschpatrol/yanki-connect).
+For type safety, access to AnkiConnect is managed through my wrapper library, [yanki-connect](https://github.com/kitschpatrol/yanki-connect).

 Behind the scenes, Yanki creates new note type models to match the four default Anki types.
 It keeps track of the notes it has ownership of via a hidden `YankiNamespace` field in each note.